Murder of Mireille B

 Mireille Bold, also known as Mireille B., was a 17-year-old German girl who was stabbed to death on 12 March 2018 in her apartment in Flensburg, Schleswig-Holstein (Germany) by her Afghan ex-boyfriend.

 Background

 Relationship

 The victim and the murderer were both in the care of youth authorities of the municipality (German: Jugendamt), the murderer due to his status as an unaccompanied minor refugee, the victim due to a difficult family situation.
 Mireille B. and Ahmad S. were a couple on and off for two years in a conflicted relationship.
 Ahmad S. met Mireille B in early 2016 and began stalking her and tried to control her.
 According to witnesses, she began wearing an Islamic veil (hijab) although she did not want to.
 In March 2018 the conflict escalated as Mireille B. refused to wear a hijab and refused to convert to Islam.
 She ended the relationship and found a new boyfriend.

-Contemporary society

-According to official statistics, refugees constituted 12% of all suspects of violent crime in Germany.